lean-delivery/ansible-role-java/README.md

 - Install JDK, JRE
 - Additional opportunity to install from adoptopenjdk-fallback, repositories, web, local source, s3, chocolatey.

+**Alibaba Dragonwell 8 JDK**

+- Install JDK
+- Alibaba Dragonwell 8 corresponds to OpenJDK 8 and is compatible with the Java SE Standard
+- Linux/x86_64 platform only
+- Additional opportunity to install from dragonwell8-fallback, repositories, web, local source, s3.

 DISCLAIMER: usage of any version of this role implies you have accepted the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).